volovar/volovar.com/README.md

 volovar.com
 =================

-Currently on the 5th version.
+Currently on the 6th version.

-Updated Spring 2015.
-5th iteration of volovar.com
+Updated March 2016.
+6th iteration of volovar.com